 So carefully do we name the anatomy of breathing, learning the science of breathing.

-Then Bob says to us ‘the significance of the words might not matter for an audience’.
+Then, Bob says to us; ‘the significance of the words might not matter for an audience’.
+What to do with this thought?

 It seems the audience experience is one of atmosphere generated by soundscapes and our minimal gestural movements as well as the proximity to us as we move around the space seemingly enveloped in our inner experience.